time-killer-games/GMAppImager/README.md

 AppImageKit's source is available separately on [GitHub](https://github.com/AppImage/AppImageKit).

-This technically works with games and software not created with GameMaker as well if you know what you are doing.
+This works with games and software not created with GameMaker as well if you know what you are doing.

 ## Downloads
 Click the "[Releases](https://github.com/time-killer-games/GMAppImager/releases)" link on this page to download pre-built binaries, (in AppImage format).